 At the beginning of your first visit, a full medical history is taken.
 Your current condition will be discussed to help understand your presenting problem, as well as questions about your general health, lifestyle, work and activities.
 The questions asked will help make the correct diagnosis and ensure whether osteopathic treatment is appropriate.

 At this point we will run through a physical examination.
-You will be asked to get undressed down to your underwear, or if you would feel more comfortable, you are advised to bring shorts and a top.
+You may be asked to get undressed down to your underwear, or if you would feel more comfortable, you are advised to bring shorts/leggings and a top.
 Your posture will be observed and we will assess how the different parts of your body are working together.
-Other relevant testing such as reflexes and blood pressure (the same as any doctor would undertake) will be done at this point.
+Other relevant testing such as reflexes and blood pressure will be done at this point.

 After examination the Osteopath will explain their findings, diagnosis and proposed treatment plan.
 If for any reason they feel that osteopathic treatment is not appropriate for you, then they will refer you to your GP or another appropriate specialist.
 Your Osteopath will try and provide an idea of how many treatments may be required and over what period.
 However it is not always possible to be precise, particularly if the condition has been present for many years.